kwoolter/WorldCupPredictor/README.md

 # World Cup Predictor :trophy: :uk:
 * Predict scores
 * Win points
-* Play with your your friends
+* Play with your friends

 # About
-Predictions are made in the `fixtures.csv` file in the `data` directory Added new columns for each person to enter their predictions You get 1 point for the right type of result and 3 poinbts for the exact result
+Predictions are made in the `fixtures.csv` file in the `data` directory Add new columns for each person to enter their predictions.
+You get 1 point for the right type of result and 3 points for the exact result.